alper/alpernl/content/posts/week-257-moving-office-kotti-to-amsterdam-again-open-coop-kicking-it-off-social-cities-of-tomorrow-and-explorations-in-theory-and-practice/index.md

 [![And then there was this band playing in the office. #nofilter](http://farm8.staticflickr.com/7197/6893419253_3803f855df.jpg)](http://www.flickr.com/photos/alper/6893419253/ "And then there was this band playing in the office. #nofilter by illustir, on Flickr")

 And now it is Sunday while I am typing these notes and because of a lack of gourmet coffee, it is off to the [Hubbub](http://hbbb.nl) studio in Utrecht to be the murder board for Kars's [LIFT](http://liftconference.com/) presentation.

+[^1]: For a primer on the issue, read danah boyd's “Six Provocations for Big Data”.